 5.7 If You Have A Complaint While You Are On Holiday

-If you have cause for complaint whilst on holiday, you must bring it to the attention of our local representative or agent and the hotel immediately.
-They will do their best to rectify the situation.
-It is unreasonable to take no action whilst on holiday, but then to write a letter of complaint upon return.
+If you have cause for complaint whilst on holiday, you must bring it to the attention of our local representative or agent and the hotel immediately and they will do their best to rectify the situation.
+If matters remain unresolved, your concerns must be brought to the attention of the Kuoni Duty Officer (see 5.8).
+It is unreasonable to take no action whilst on holiday, but then to write a letter of complaint upon your return.
 If you do not raise concerns immediately, this may affect our ability to investigate and take remedial action and it may impact on the way your complaint is dealt with.

 5.8 Kuoni Duty Officer

 Kuoni offers 24 hour assistance for emergency situations and to help resolve any issues while you are on holiday.
 The number provided on your itinerary is a pager service and our Duty Officer will return your call.
 Many destinations have local representation and they should be contacted in the first instance should you have a problem.

 It is becoming ever more important to conserve the world’s natural resources, its landscapes, flora and fauna.
 Someone coined the phrase ‘Take only photographs; leave only footprints’ and a number of countries now use this to promote conservation.
 It would be hard to improve on this statement.

 The changes in season, wind direction and tides in The Maldives can cause the islands’ shape and beach width to change.
 It is becoming increasingly necessary for some islands to use sandbags and sand pumping procedures on their beaches, in order to minimize the effects of such beach erosion.
 Whilst such activity is most prominent in The Maldives, other tropical locations may also be affected.

 5.11 Our Commitment To You For Your Holiday Arrangements